davidgitstuff/davidgitstuff.github.io/_posts/2016-09-10-ego-confidence-and-self-respect.md

 The concept of ego for me is purely defensive, obviously self-serving, and an admission of fear of reflection.
 Ego is fickle, like packing sand into a cracked stone and expecting it to last.
 The cracks get bigger, the sand washes away, and you are left with broken parts.

-The ability to entertain an idea without necessarily agreeing with it is the hallmark of strong foundations.
+The ability to entertain an idea without necessarily agreeing with it I think to be the hallmark of strong foundations.
+So is being able to admit you are wrong.
 I have been wrong on so many occasions, I'm still getting things wrong today.
 Often times I would bet the farm that I'm right and whoever I'm speaking to is an idiot, but then have to eat humble pie as I'm seemingly ported to a parallel universe where everything is backwards.

 You should always be confident in decisions you make, what you say and how you say it.
 That should always be a product of experience and knowledge.
 There is no shame in being new to something or lacking in-depth understanding, but there is shame in pretending.